-A communication evaluation takes place with a speech-language pathologist.
+A communication evaluation takes place with a Registered Speech-Language Pathologist.
 Information regarding your current concerns and medical history will be gathered and discussed.
 Baseline data on your communication abilities, speech and voice, will be collected and used to determine treatment plan and outcome measures.
 Cognitive screening or full cognitive evaluation may also be administered.
-Because the treatment for hypokinetic dysarthria is "voice" therapy (or Behaviour Therapy), it is important to also evaluate the vocal folds prior to treatment.
-This can be done by an ear, nose and throat (ENT) specialist or qualified speech-language pathologist (SLP).
+Because the treatment for hypokinetic dysarthria is "voice" therapy (or Behavioural Therapy), it is important to also evaluate the vocal folds prior to treatment.
+This can be done by an ear, nose and throat (ENT) specialist or qualified Registered Speech-Language Pathologist (RSLP).